-Players with multiple consecutive withdrawals who are out of competition for thirty (30) days or more due to injury will not be subject to a fine as long as verified and approved medical forms are provided.
-Note: For consecutive withdrawals, the count shall begin on the withdrawal deadline date: the date of the retirement: the date of the late withdrawal deadline date; the date of the retirement; the date of the late withdrawal; or the date of the on-site withdrawal, whichever was chronologically first.

-A player must not compete in any other tennis event during those periods.
+- i) Players with multiple consecutive withdrawals\ who are out of competition for thirty (30) days or more due to injury will not be subject to a fine as long as verified and approved medical forms are provided. - Note: The count shall begin on the withdrawal deadline date; the date of the retirement; the date of the late withdrawal; or the date of the on-site withdrawal, whichever was chronologically first. - A player must not compete in any other tennis event during those periods. - \Each consecutive withdrawal must be prior to 12 noon on Friday, before the tournament.